-For Kafka brokers it is possible to set affinity rules globally in spec.kafka.template.pod.affinity in the Kafka resource or you can set it only for a group of nodes in spec.template.pod.affinity in the KafkaNodePool resource.
+For Kafka brokers it is possible to set affinity rules globally using spec.kafka.template.pod.affinity in the Kafka resource.
+Alternatively, you can set affinity rules for a group of broker nodes only using spec.template.pod.affinity in the KafkaNodePool resource.